hp4k1h5/AQLqueryBuilder.js/README.md

 1) running generated AQL queries will require a running ArangoDB v3.8+ instance.
 This package is tested against arangodb v3.8.4 🥑

 ## installation
-currently there is only support for server-side use.

 1) run `yarn add @hp4k1h5/AQLqueryBuilder.js`
     or `npm install --save @hp4k1h5/AQLqueryBuilder.js`